lucymonie/weather-api-app/README.md

 # Weather app for Easle
 An app that displays current local weather plus forecasts for three days

-I built this with Node.js, Hapi.js and Handlebars.
+I built this with Node.js, Hapi.js, Handlebars and Materialize.
 I opted for Handlebars as it provides lightweight templating, so it seemed a good fit for this task.

 The project is deployed to heroku: https://easle-weather.herokuapp.com/